Lending Library for STEM Teachers

 Brought to you by the UD College of Engineering

-COE’s STEM Lending Library is a resource for teachers to bolster STEM education in our local K-12 classrooms via hands-on instructional materials.
-These easy-to-use kits provide materials and instructions on a variety of STEM topics related to Next Generation Science Standards.
+COE’s STEM Lending Library is a resource for local K-12 educators to bolster STEM education in their classrooms via hands-on instructional materials.
+These easy-to-use kits provide materials and instructions on a variety of STEM topics related to Next Generation Science Standards and are available to borrow for FREE.

 Target Grade Level